2012 Rogers Cup

-The 2012 Rogers Cup (known as such for sponsorship reasons) was a tennis tournament played on outdoor hard courts.
+The 2012 Rogers Cup was a tennis tournament played on outdoor hard courts.
 It was the 123rd edition (for the men) and the 111th (for the women) of the Canadian Open, and was part of the ATP World Tour Masters 1000 of the 2012 ATP World Tour, and of the WTA Premier 5 tournaments of the 2012 WTA Tour.
 The women's and legends' events were held at the Uniprix Stadium in Montreal, from August 4 to August 13 and the men's event at the Rexall Centre in Toronto, from August 4 to August 12.